-The financialisation of housing and property in Lebanon has been researched in recent years by several scholars (Fawaz, 2017; Fawaz et al., 2014; Fawaz and Zaatari, 2020; Krijnen, 2016; Marot, 2018a, 2018b; Tonkiss, 2018).
-Also, the critiques of the post war reconstruction model were numerous from architects and urban planners (Ghandour and Fawaz, 2010; Rowe and Sarkis, 1998; Sawalha, 1998) but also from political economists who deemed the model as short-lived (Dibeh, 2005).
+The financialization of housing and property in Lebanon has been researched in recent years by several scholars (Fawaz, 2017; Fawaz et al., 2014; Fawaz and Zaatari, 2020; Krijnen, 2016; Marot, 2018a, 2018b; Tonkiss, 2018).
+Also, architects and urban planners had numerous critiques on the post-war reconstruction (Ghandour and Fawaz, 2010; Rowe and Sarkis, 1998; Sawalha, 1998) and so with political economists who deemed the model as short-lived (Dibeh, 2005).

-With the historic overview of the legal framework of land management in the backdrop, I attempt in this paragraph to draw a clearer link between the economic and fiscal choices, the regulation (or lack thereof) of the banking sector and the role of land in post-war Lebanon.
 The centrality of land, particularly real estate, in the Lebanese economy was neither a conspiracy nor a coincidence.
-For Beirut to become the financial capital of the region8 as was envisioned after the war, attracting foreign capital was necessary.
-This required conveying a certain level of trust in the local market, conveying a certain level of trust in the local market, meaning primarily pegging the Lebanese pound to the US dollar and relying on financial arrangements within the banking sector but also on convenient fiscal policies that existed since the rise of the "merchant republic" (Gates, 1998) in Lebanon (e.g., banking secrecy law, free movement of capital) (Safieddine, 2019).
-Therefore, unlike common perception of an absent state, the current governance system is rather that of a present yet private state (Hibou, 2004).
-In this case, the public is superseded by private interests of the ruling elite (Mouawad and Baumann, 2017a, 2017b).
-Speaking of private state allows understanding the representations and power of the political order (Hibou, 2004).
-The sectarian neoliberal system goes beyond a laissez-faire model where the state retreats in favour of the market.
-Instead, sectarian political leaders and their cronies captured state institutions for their private interest (Verdeil, 2018).
+For Beirut to become the financial capital of the region7 as was envisioned after the war, attracting foreign capital was necessary.
+This required pegging the Lebanese pound to the US dollar and relying on financial arrangements within the banking sector but also on fiscal policies since the rise of the "merchant republic" (Gates, 1998) in Lebanon (e.g., banking secrecy law, free movement of capital) (Safieddine, 2019).
+The present governance system is rather that of aprivate state (Hibou, 2004), in this case, the public is superseded by private interests of the ruling elite (Mouawad and Baumann, 2017a, 2017b).
+The sectarian neoliberal system goes beyond a laissez-faire model where the state retreats to favour the market.
+Sectarian political leaders and their cronies captured state institutions for their private interest (Verdeil, 2018).

 The constant inflation of the real estate bubble was essential to stabilise financial and monetary systems.
 Rather than being (or remaining) as a commodity that can be easily mortgaged or sold, land has become a cash machine.
-Its financialisation maximised profits generated from its use (Crotty, 2005).
+Its financialization maximized profits generated from its use (Crotty, 2005).
 Without proper taxation and surplus value redistribution, wealth concentration spiked over the years.
-Any economic activity besides speculation is not profitable as land has become an absorbent of capital and a generator of surplus.
-Potential profit from land sale or construction is much higher than any income agriculture or industry might generate, strengthening a rentier economic model over a productive one with severe public infrastructure deterioration.
-The GDP share of agricultural and industrial activities was mostly stagnant between 2004 and 2012, while construction and most services increased significantly.
+Any economic activity besides speculation was not profitable as land had become an absorbent of capital and a generator of surplus.Potential profit from land sale or construction was much higher than any income agriculture or industry might generate, strengthening a rentier economic model over a productive one as public infrastructure deteriorated.
+The GDP share of agricultural and industrial activities was mostly stagnant between 2004 and 2012, while construction and related services increased significantly.

 Owning land or benefiting from high interest rates on bank deposits became the most lucrative "investments" for capital in this financial and economic model.
-Productive sectors of the economy lagged.
+Productive sectors of the economy lagged behind.